IRS Reopens Program Allowing Businesses to Make Amends for Incorrectly Claiming Tax Credits

 Last month, the IRS published a list of warning signs to help businesses identify the validity of their ERC claims.

-For instance, only eligible businesses that fully or partially suspended operations due to a government order are qualified, the agency noted.
+For instance, only eligible businesses that fully or partially suspended operations because of a government order are qualified, according to the agency.
 As such, ERC claims from unaffected businesses would be considered incorrect.

-Entities classified as “large employers” cannot claim ERC for workers providing services during the pandemic period.
+Entities classified as “large employers” cannot claim the ERC for workers providing services during the COVID-19 pandemic period.

-“Businesses with these indicators should talk to a trusted tax professional and consider using a special ERC Withdrawal Program that remains available,” the IRS said.
+“Businesses with these indicators should talk to a trusted tax professional and consider using a special ERC Withdrawal Program that remains available,” the IRS stated.

 Businesses can withdraw the claim without any penalty or interest.
-The program has already led to over 7,300 entities withdrawing $677 million in claims, IRS noted.
+The program has already led more than 7,300 entities to withdraw $677 million in claims, according to the agency.

-The IRS claims its Criminal Investigation division has initiated 460 criminal cases related to fake ERC claims as of July 1 with the total amount of these claims estimated to be worth almost $7 billion.
+The IRS said that its criminal investigation division had initiated 460 criminal cases related to fake ERC claims as of July 1, with the total amount of these claims estimated to be worth almost $7 billion.

 So far, there have been federal charges in 37 investigations, with 17 leading to convictions and sentencings.